mickeys/non_trivial_gnuplot/graphing_ping/README.md

 ping -i $interval_in_seconds $target
 ```

 Here's how it all looks like: the computer tells you it's ready for you by showing you a `%`.
-(Your terminal may show something different, ilke `yourname $`, but you get the idea.)
+(Your terminal may show something different, like `yourname $`, but you get the idea.)
 We're going to tell ping to, well, ping computer 8.8.8.8 repeatedly, at an interval of 1 second between pings.

 In response, ping will forever hit that machine, reporting (at the end of each line) how long it took for a message to go between the computers, in milliseconds.
 Shorter times are better; longer times result in your interactions with that computer feel laggy.